 All full time Peterborough Undergraduate students (excluding School of Education students) receive a City of Peterborough Transit Pass, valid from September to August.
 All other students are able to purchase a Transit Pass at a discounted rate from the Campus Card Office located in Blackburn Hall, room 104.

 Staff & Faculty are eligible to purchase a bus pass from the Campus Card Office located in Blackburn Hall, room 104.
+Where applicable staff can use their flex benefits to purchase a bus pass.

 To view bus schedules throughout the City of Peterborough please visit the City of Peterborough Transit page